maxalmonte14/nfl-scores/README.md

 - Show information about games played before the current NFL week.
 - Show player stats, because they're not contained in the JSON file.
-- Show the hour that the games are going to be played, because that data is not contained in the JSON file.

 ## What this program doesn't do but could do!